 We’ve made more use of the HR system that got implemented at the beginning of the year, just before I started, making sure we’ve started up more of an intranet and that we’ve got updates coming from various departments in the business to everybody.
 So, I think the biggest thing for me would be that comms piece.

 And, also just how much you should speak to peers and other professionals who are going through the same thing and really rely on your networks.
 I think that the sharing of information is really helpful.
 It ensures you’re doing the best for your business, and your knowledge and understanding is as up to date as it can be.
 It’s a bit ever-changing in the situation, unfortunately, so you think you’ve got your head around something and ultimately, the bar shifts again the next week.
 But, like I’ve said earlier, the webinars and forums and things that I’ve been using have been absolutely invaluable.
 So I think yeah, that that networking piece is really important.
 I’d say those are my main things.

-If you’re an HR professional, here are some of the resources that Erin has found helpful when navigating Tiger through the pandemic:
+If you’re an HR professional, here are some of the resources we’ve found useful when navigating through the pandemic:

 - XpertHR – great for webinars, especially for understanding the job retention scheme and policy guidance

 - HR Grapevine – interesting articles and webinars.
 They also host events which may be useful